iloveclouduk/startbuildingwithclaude/README.md

 mkdir -p .cursor/rules && npx -y convex@latest cursor-rules
 ```

+That's it.
 The Convex skill already tells Claude to read these files when working on Convex code.

 > **Tip:** This also works if you use Cursor — same files, both tools benefit.